Environment Configuration

 The import/export parser refuses any template_overrides: key found in .agor.yml and the exporter always strips it.
 This is a defense-in-depth guarantee that values like host.ip_address: 10.0.1.42 cannot be accidentally committed upstream to a public repo.

-Variants in the worktree
+Variants in the branch

-Each worktree has:
+Each branch has:

 environment_variant— the chosen variant name (e.g."postgres").start_command,stop_command,nuke_command,logs_command,health_check_url,app_url— the rendered strings, fully substituted, no Handlebars left.